Page elements tags for layouts

 - A widget is a page element such as a page, a blogroll, or anything else you can add from the “Page Elements” tab.

-You can include any HTML you like around the sections in your template.
+You can include any HTML you like around the sections in your theme.

-Each section in your template has opening and closing tags that look something like this:
+Each section in your theme has opening and closing tags that look something like this:

 <b:section id='header' class='header' maxwidgets="1" showaddelement="no">